Wildfire season is approaching and 2025 could be a rough one for wildfire smoke.

-Outdoor workers in Washington state will be covered by permanent laws designed to protect them from the dangers of wildfire smoke starting January 15th.
-Washington enacted temporary rules in 2021 and 2022 but the Washington Department of Labor and Industries has made the protections permanent and year round.
+Outdoor workers in Washington state are covered by laws designed to protect them from the dangers of wildfire smoke.
+Washington enacted temporary rules in 2021 and 2022 but the Washington State Department of Labor & Industries has made the protections permanent and year round last year

 The dangers of wildfire smoke exposure has been linked to increased risk asthma, heart failure, reduced lung function or an early death.